-KEY: N = data do not exist; RO/RO = roll-on/roll-off vessels.
+KEY: DWT = deadweight tons; N = data do not exist; RO/RO = roll-on/roll-off vessels.

 Excludes nonmerchant type and/or U.S. Navy-owned vessels currently in the National Defense Reserve Fleet.
 Excludes ships operating exclusively on the Great Lakes and inland waterways and special types such as: channel ships, icebreakers, cable ships, and merchant ships owned by military forces.
 All data are as of December 31 of year shown.
+2004 data is as of July 1, 2004.

-1960-2002: U.S. Department of Transportation, Maritime Administration, Merchant Fleets of the World (Washington, DC: Annual issues), and unpublished revisions.
+1960-2000: U.S. Department of Transportation, Maritime Administration, Merchant Fleets of the World (Washington, DC: Annual issues), and unpublished revisions.